statisticianinstilettos/niche_perfume_chatbot/README.md

 Notice the 4th recommended perfume has notes of coconut and tobacco.
 What if I hate those notes?
 I updated my query to include this information, and got an updated list of recommendations. <i>"I like peaches and pears.
 Boozy vanilla sweet smelling gourmands.
 I don't like tobacco, or coconut."</i>

 <img src="images/negative_recs.png" width=800>

-For an example, and code to run this chatbot recommender yourself, check out `run_model.ipynb`

 # The Model
 So how did I do it?